Worshipful Company of World Traders: Activities

-Professionals who have a specialty in supporting international business.
-These members include lawyers, bankers, accountants, patent attorneys, academics and consultants.

-World Traders are at the forefront of debates shaping the future, for example the structure of the Eurozone, banking & insurance regulation, reducing trade barriers, growing the fledgling carbon markets, and long-term sustainability of the environment and finance.

-The 250 World Traders are international.
+Members of World Traders consist of people with an interest in world trade.
+Many are brokers, traders or linked to financial services.
 As well as UK-based British nationals, a significant number of the Livery are overseas nationals based in the UK, dual nationals, British nationals who live overseas and overseas nationals who live in their home country.
-World Traders host a large number of foreign visitors looking to relocate or establish trading connections with the UK not just from primary trading partners in the EU, China, Brazil, Russia, India or Arab states of the Persian Gulf, but also from smaller countries which may benefit from personal support and contacts.

 The Company’s hallmark annual event is the Tacitus Lecture, begun in 1988, now one of the largest intellectual events in the City of London’s calendar.
 The event gives a senior individual an opportunity to initiate a discussion of serious concerns about world trade in a global forum.

 Key dates

 23 November 1974 General Assembly of the World Trade Centers Association held at London Guildhall.
 Alderman Richard Charvet suggested the creation of the Guild of World Traders in London.

 26 November 1979 Lord Mayor Alderman Sir Peter Gadsden laid foundation stone of International House (part of the then London World Trade Centre complex) and reiterates the suggestion of the creation of the Guild of World Traders.

-24 October 1985 First meeting of the Guild of World Traders in London.
+24 October 1985 Foundation of the Guild of World Traders in London.

 15 June 1993 Grant by the Court of Aldermen to become The Company of World Traders.

 9 November 1999 Petition to become The Worshipful Company of World Traders agreed by the Court of Aldermen, with effect from 1 January 2000.

 25 January 2000 Company received its letters patent in a ceremony at Mansion House, from the Lord Mayor, Alderman Clive Martin.

 10 July 2013 Queen Elizabeth II granted a Royal Charter to the Company.
+The World Traders Company has company number RC000872 (RC denoting Royal Charter).